-As described in Note 1, the accompanying financial statements of the School are intended to present the financial position at June 30, 2021 and the respective changes in financial position for the year then ended of Imagine Schools - Chancellor Campus, and is not intended to be a complete presentation of the Charterholder.
+As described in Note 1, the accompanying financial statements of the School are intended to present the financial position and change in financial position of only that portion of the governmental activities and each major fund of Imagine Schools - Chancellor Campus that is attributable to the transactions of the School.
+They do not purport to, and do not, present fairly the financial position of the Charterholder.
+Our opinion is not modified with respect to this matter.